 Advising

 Explore the links at right to learn what you need to know to pick your major and plan out your undergraduate career.
-It is important to do this before you meet your advisor because you are really the best person to chart out your future.
-You do NOT have to declare you major before coming to meet the environmental science advisor:
+The Degree Requirements and Self-Advising link is particularly helpful!
+It is important to do this before you meet your advisor because you are really the best person to chart your future.
+You do NOT have to declare you major before coming to meet one of our two environmental science faculty advisors:

 cejones@pitt.edu